aramsimonyan1/forum/README.md

         The password must be encrypted when stored (this is a Bonus task)

 The forum must be able to check if the email provided is present in the database and if all credentials are correct.
 It will check if the password is the same with the one provided and, if the password is not the same, it will return an error response.

+If the same user login into two browsers, only one of those (the second) should have active session for user.

 ### Communication